drewlander/drewlander-site.github.io/_posts/2015-02-26-tuning-spamassassin.markdown

 {% highlight bash %}
 for i in `ls`; do spamassassin -r < $i; done
 {% endhighlight %}
 [This](http://wiki.apache.org/spamassassin/report_spam.pl) perl script can be run as a cron job.
-Just Point it to a folder that contains only spam.
+Just point it to a folder that contains only spam.

 Ensuring you are doing sa-update frequently, as well as the above, will help spamassassin properly identify spam/ham.